 By Robin from Washington, IA

 When we were little, my mom would make sloppy joes by browning ground beef and onions.
 Drain off grease and add 2 cans vegetable soups and heat thoroughly.
-She would serve on hamburger buns or regular bread.

 This was my mother's old stand-by recipe for Sloppy Joes.
 The recipe is probably well over 50 years old.